top of page

 087_The Expanded School

-How then should architecture respond to this uncomfortable reality?
+How, then, should architecture respond to this complex and often uncomfortable reality?

 Year: 2016 / Location: Torrejon de Ardoz.
 Madrid, Spain / Program: Educational / Type: Open Competition.
 1st Prize / Status: Preliminary Project / Client: Juan XXIII-Roncalli Foundation / Size: 6.420m2